 Is it easy to use?
 Yes, it will definitely help simplifying your operations reality.
 And no, because even a simplified view on your supply chains may still look complex…but with SCOR it will certainly be easier to handle.
 SCOR – the model and the methodology – will provide clarity and focus.
 And of course, you need to practice it.

 I invite you to follow a little series of posts on SCOR benefits and motivations for companies and supply chain leaders to use SCOR in practice.
 It’s not a single reason only.
 Steps into SCOR are plenty – here are some key ones:

 Ah!
 Oh, yes.
 And the best way to start? (caution: advertisement ahead!)
 Just spend three days to get trained from a trusted advisor and SCOR Master Instructor who has been on all sides of SCM over several decades.
-Our SCOR-Professional Trainings are either public (next is March 18-20, 2020 in Frankfurt/Main) or in-house and can be even customized to your company’s needs.
+Our SCOR-Professional Trainings are either public (next starts in June 2020) or in-house and can be even customized to your company’s needs.
 Please contact Michael Ginap and feel free to book a call.
 I am biased, but not blind; and I have been managing supply chains before SCOR was created.
 But I am convinced of its power.
 Happy to share my passion with you.

 Let me thank you for reading until here or further, or even distribute this article!
 Please leave a comment or send me a DM.
 Let’s share views, and I look forward to discussing your experiences with SCOR!

 Motivation to use SCOR (3 of x): Practices

 Motivation to use SCOR (4 of x): People (skills)